garrison0/philterms/posts/mental-content.md

 ## Are mental states always mental representations?

 No. In the philosophy of perception, a *direct realist* argues that we directly perceive the world.
 By contrast, an *indirect* or *representational* realist argues that we perceive the world through *mental representations.* Consider perceiving a banana.
-The direct realist argues that you perceive the banana because it's there.
-You do not perceive the banana because you stand in relation to a *mental representation* of the banana with some *mental content*.
+The direct realist argues that you perceive the banana because the banana is in your field of vision.
+You don't perceive the banana because you stand in relation to a *mental representation* of the banana with some *mental content*.